Last updated on January 19th, 2023 at 06:25 am

 VCR stands for Video Cassette Recorder and VHS stands for Video Home System.
-VCR is a machine (video player) and VHS is a video tape.
-Video can be recorded into a VHS tape via a video camera or from television.
-There are also pre-recorded movies available in VHS
+VCR is a machine (video player) and VHS is a videotape.
+Video can be recorded on a VHS tape via a video camera or from television.
+There are also pre-recorded movies available on VHS

 VCR and VHS work together.
 However, there’s a difference between them as you’ll see in the following sections of this VHS wiki.

 VHS stands for Video Home System.

 VHS is an analog tape format with a tape width of half an inch.
 VHS tapes were first available in the USA in 1977, having been released a year earlier in Japan.

-It’s a low quality video format which promises about 240 horizontal lines.
+It’s a low-quality video format that promises about 240 horizontal lines.
 That is the resolution you get for a VHS tape recorded in SP (Standard Play) mode.